leesiongchan/awesome-react-function-as-child-components/README.md

-# React Function as Child Components
+# React Function as Child Components (Obsolete)

+This repository is no longer be actively maintained.
+Please check out the same awesome list here [awesome-react-render-props](https://github.com/jaredpalmer/awesome-react-render-props)

 ## Articles